 As an alternative to butcher block, you might want to consider plank-style countertops.
 As their name suggests, they are comprised of wood planks bonded together, side by side, running parallel to the length of the counter or kitchen island.
 The surface of such a countertop will present the face grain of the source lumber.
 Our plank-style island and counter tops utilize boards that vary in width.
 Some will be as narrow as 3 inches wide, and others will be up to 6 inches wide.
 We find this variation provides a more natural and interesting look.

-Hand-Scraped Counter Tops Provide a Rustic, Aged Look
+Hand-Scraping Adds a Rustic, Aged Look

 If you’re seeking an antique-like appearance or the look of authenticity, consider specifying a hand-scraped finish for your edge-grain or plank countertops.
 To produce this effect, the Amish craftsmen who make all our lovely countertops guide a wood scraper longitudinally along the wood, causing very slight variations in its surface.
 The effect is most noticeable when viewing the wood under nearly horizontal lighting, which tends to accentuate the unevenness.